radio1988/oneStopRNAseqWorkshop/README.md

 RNAseq is a popular technique to generate insight into the transcriptome.
 Generally, the anlaysis of RNAseq involved many steps and takes time.
 Here we present a *oneStopRNAseq* pipeline that does comprehensive RNAseq analysis, including QC, alignment, expression quantification, differential expression, alternative splicing, differential exon usage, alternative polyadenylation, allele-specific expression analysis, and [GSEA][11].
 Additionally, it touches scRNAseq analysis.
 It runs on local computer, HPC, and AWS efficiently.
 Bioinformaticians can use the command line interface.
 Biologists can use the web interface.

-During this workshop, we will give an overview of popular RNAseq analysis, and the advantages and disadvantages of selected popular tools, the reason we pre-built a comprehensive analysis pipeline with selected tools, then demostrate running *oneStopRNAseq* in both interfaces.
+During this workshop, we will give an overview of popular RNAseq analysis, and the advantages and disadvantages of selected popular tools, the reason we pre-built a comprehensive analysis pipeline with selected tools, then demonstrate running *oneStopRNAseq* in both interfaces.

 ## Pre-requisites
 * Basic knowledge of RNAseq technology and popular analysis concepts